Skip to content

 Hidden Rooms

-Hidden rooms (synonyms: secret spaces) are areas within a house or other structure that can only be accessed by hidden door.
-They may be bedrooms, studies, libraries, cult lairs, torture chambers, or other rooms.
+Hidden rooms are areas within a house or other structure that can only be accessed by hidden door.
+Fictional hidden rooms may be bedrooms, studies, libraries, cult lairs, torture chambers, or other rooms.
 They may connect to the vents, to secret exits, or to the spaces between the walls.
 They may have peepholes into the main areas of the building with which a person could spy through.
+Hidden rooms may house escaped criminals, political refugees, and just plain creepy folks.

 There may be clues that a hidden room is nearby.